Second of the New Solar Arrays Successfully Deployed

-Category: Space Hits: 2The 60-foot-long roll out solar arrays were successfully deployed in a process that took about 10 minutes.
+Category: Space Hits: 7The 60-foot-long roll out solar arrays were successfully deployed in a process that took about 10 minutes.

 Working together outside the International Space Station, ESA (European Space Agency) astronaut Thomas Pesquet and NASA astronaut Shane Kimbrough successfully installed, connected, and deployed a new ISS Roll-Out Solar Array (iROSA).
 The array deployment began at 1:45 p.m.
 EDT using stored kinetic energy, unfurling over the course of about 10 minutes.
 Mission control confirmed good power generation on the new array.